Yes, Mr. Goolsbee, They Are That Insane, and They Know You’re Not

-Just listen to Lindsey Graham, also from today, on Meet the Press:
+Just listen to Lindsey Graham, appearing on Sunday’s Meet the Press. . . . [cont’d.]:

 MR. GREGORY: You talk about the budget, you talk about spending.
 How will you vote on the debt ceiling?
 Will you vote to raise it?
 Which is, which is a vote that’ll come up in relatively short order.